prabhat-123/Deploying_imagenet_pretrained_models_as_flask_web_service/README.md

 ## Architecture Of VGGNET:
 ![](Architecture-of-the-FCN-VGG19-adapted-from-Long-et-al-2015-which-learns-to-combine.png)
 ![](vgg19_architecture.png)

+## Steps

-Firstly, I run my notebook in google colab to download the VGG-19 pretrained model and then I save the model weights in .h5 file format.
+1) At first,run the notebook in google colab/jupyter notebook to download the VGG-19 pretrained model and then I save the model weights in .h5 file format.
+The notebook file is also available in this repository:

+    (Check out 'imagenet_vgg19_weights.ipynb' file)